beinghadibadami/tripleaexim/README.md

 Yes, you can!

-To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.
+Navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)